RaymondLZhou/image-based-recommender/README.md

 # Image-based Recommender

-Recommender system built on TensorFlow and Keras in Python using a convolutional neural network (CNN)
+Recommender system built on TensorFlow and Keras in Python using a convolutional neural network (CNN).
+Work in progress.